 Version 5 of IoTaWatt has plugs to connect the additional VTs.
 This tutorial will assume you have the version 5 IoTaWatt.

 The additional VTs will plug into two sockets at the rear of the unit.
 They are labelled VT-13 and VT-14.
 When these are used, the standard channel 13 and 14 jacks cannot not be used for CTs.

 Configuring the voltage inputs¶

 Now the additional VTs can be configured and calibrated.
 Do this in the same way that the first VT was configured.
 Click the channel number, click “VT” then specify the model.
 You can also calibrate the voltage if desired.
 It’s not necessary that the VTs be plugged into their eventual phase to calibrate.
 If you have two outlets on any of the phases, use those to plug in each VT in turn along with a voltage reference while you calibrate.
 Once calibrated, the VTs can be moved to the appropriate phase/socket.

 Name each of the phases to uniquely identify each reference.
 You can use phase_A, phase_B etc., or maybe use the color coding of your system to be more descriptive - voltage_red, voltage_black, voltage_blue (US).

 Configuring the CTs¶

-Now start adding your CTs.
+Now add your mains CTs.
 The twist here is that because more than one VT is configured, an additional selection box is displayed to specify which VT is associated with the phase of that particular CT.

-Once all of the VTs and CTs are configured, there are several ways to view the power used.
+When all of the VTs and CTs are configured, there are several ways to view the power used.
 For circuits and/or loads that use only one phase, the power value displayed for that channel should be correct as is.
-If there are devices that use two or three of the phases, you must add the power from each of the phases to get total power.
-For each such device, define an output channel and use the calculator to specify adding the component channels.
+If there are devices that use two or three of the phases, you must add the power from each of those phases to get total power.
+For each such device, define an output channel and use the calculator to specify which channels to add.
 If you are reporting the data to a server, the data can be tailored with the calculator to send the single combined aggregate power for those devices.